STEAM YouTube Channels for Elementary Kids

 You know that it’s hard to sift through the massive amount of channels, and find what’s best and age-appropriate for your kids.
 You want clean entertainment that won’t surprise you with a bad word or innuendo.
 Your kids want something cool and not boring.

 One way to find some of these ideas is to use the free YouTube channel app for kids.
 More info on that here but it’s more for younger kids than it is for elementary.

 Here I’ve listed my favorite educational channels that are meant specifically for elementary-age students.
 In other words, kids ages 5 – 10.

-It’s important to note that to truly be “STEAM” or “STEM” if you take out art, the content should cross over at least two of the science, technology, math, art, and math content areas.
-I’ve also included straight science and math YouTube channels below the STEAM channels.
+It’s important to note that to truly be “STEAM” (or “STEM” if you take out art), is that the content should cross over at least two of the science, technology, math, art, and math content areas.

 Ready?
 Not boring, totally cool, and always appropriate channels coming up. . .

 STEAM / STEM YouTube Channels